yegor256/blog/_posts/2014/apr/2014-04-06-movies-for-thanasis.md

 date: 2014-04-06
 tags: movies
 description:
-  Most recommended movies to watch, for my friend Thanasis
+  Most recommended movies to watch, for my friend Thanasis; the list is priceless, you must watch all of them before you can call yourself a software developer :)
 keywords:
   - best movies
   - the best movie to watch